Review Supplier Central

 How do I escalate an issue?

-If you believe you are not receiving adequate follow up, you may escalate your request by replying to your email with the ticket number in the subject line and adding “ESCALATION REQUEST” to the subject line.
+If you believe you are not receiving adequate follow up, you may escalate your request by replying to your email and adding “ESCALATION REQUEST” to the subject line.
+Copy [email protected] on the email.
+A Supplier Relations lead will escalate your request.